TheresaLui/SelfHelpContent_v2/articles/microsoft.databricks/connectivity-storage.md

 ### **Configuration and Setup**

-* Expiration of secret key can cause issues connecting to storage resources.
-To recreate secret please follow [these steps](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#create-a-new-application-secret)
+* Expiration of the secret key can cause issues connecting to storage resources.
+To recreate a secret, follow [these steps](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#create-a-new-application-secret)

 * To read data from a private **Azure Blob Storage** account, you must configure a **Shared Key** or a **Shared Access Signature (SAS)**.
-Please follow this [documentation](https://docs.microsoft.com/azure/databricks/data/data-sources/azure/azure-storage) for further details.
+Follow this [documentation](https://docs.microsoft.com/azure/databricks/data/data-sources/azure/azure-storage) for further details.

-* If you are using Service principal and oauth for authenticating storage, please add AAD service endpoint to both subnets
+* If you are using a service principal and OAuth for authenticating storage, add AAD service endpoint to both subnets

 ### **Common Errors**

 * [Network Configuration of Azure Data Lake Storage Gen1 Causes ADLException: Error getting info for file](https://docs.microsoft.com/azure/databricks/kb/cloud/azure-vnet-gen1-issue)
 * [Error When Reading Data from ADLS Gen 1 with Sparklyr](https://docs.microsoft.com/azure/databricks/kb/data-sources/access-adls1-from-sparklyr)
-* Databricks is not able to access/mount ADLS anymore using a service principal and OAuth 2.0 getting **Bad Address** and **Error Enumerating Directory** error(s).
-This usually occurs when application client secret is expired.
-To resolve the issue, you can create a new client secret and modify configs on Databricks end accordingly.
+* Databricks is not able to access or mount ADLS anymore using a service principal and OAuth 2.0, resulting in **Bad Address** and **Error Enumerating Directory** error(s).
+This usually occurs when the application client secret is expired.
+To resolve the issue, you can create a new client secret and modify configs on the Databricks end accordingly.
 	* [Create a new application secret](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#create-a-new-application-secret)
 	* Access ADLS directly using a service principal and OAuth 2.0 - [ADLS Gen 1](https://docs.microsoft.com/azure/databricks/data/data-sources/azure/azure-datalake#--access-directly-with-spark-apis-using-a-service-principal-and-oauth-20), [ADLS Gen 2](https://docs.microsoft.com/azure/databricks/data/data-sources/azure/azure-datalake-gen2#--access-directly-with-service-principal-and-oauth-20)
 	* Mount ADLS using a service principal and OAuth 2.0 - [ADLS Gen 1](https://docs.microsoft.com/azure/databricks/data/data-sources/azure/azure-datalake#--mount-azure-data-lake-storage-gen1-resource-using-a-service-principal-and-oauth-20), [ADLS Gen 2](https://docs.microsoft.com/azure/databricks/data/data-sources/azure/azure-datalake-gen2#--mount-an-azure-data-lake-storage-gen2-account-using-a-service-principal-and-oauth-20)